 STOP HERE IF YOU HAVEN’T FINISHED THE LAST OF US PART II

 I think we should start at the beginning, or at least with the moment that gives Ellie – and us – her mission: Joel’s murder.
 The death of Ellie’s father figure was spoiled for me about a month before The Last of Us Part II’s release (IN A NICKELBACK MEME OF ALL THINGS!) but the context and ferocity of it was not.
-I was horrified by Abby’s savagery, enraged by the compliance of her friends, and devastated to see the wonderful bond between Joel and Ellie snuffed out so viciously right in front of the latter as she screamed and struggled in vain.
+I was horrified by Abby’s savagery, enraged by the compliance of her friends, and devastated to see the wonderful bond between Joel and Ellie snuffed out so viciously right in front of the latter as she screamed in agony and struggled in vain.
 I was totally invested in and on board with Ellie’s quest for revenge on what I thought were piles of human garbage.
 At least, I was at first.
-Then Naughty Dog (led by game director Neil Drukmann) used this against me, and made me rethink almost everything about Joel, Ellie, and even the “villainous” Abby.
+Then Naughty Dog (led by game director Neil Drukmann) used this against me, and made me rethink almost everything about Joel, Ellie, and the “villainous” Abby.

 Lauren: As if the surprise shotgun blast de-capping his knee (or de-kneeing his leg, really) wasn’t bad enough, Abby teeing off on Joel’s head was the “fore!” heard round the world, enraging the masses of The Last of Us fans.
 Unfortunately some too much, as the torpedoed ratings show.
 Which is a real shame, because those that saw Joel’s early death as reason enough to abandon Ellie during one of the most traumatic moments of her life truly missed out on a rather surprising and tragic unfolding of flashbacks and current events that make this sequel so much more than a vengeance filled warpath.
 They missed out on a beautiful relationship between Ellie and Dina that is full of life and love, happiness and struggles as Ellie’s mission started to detach her from her support system (both emotionally and physically for some extra stressful alone time), memories of swimming and Jurassic Park references as Joel and Ellie briefly got to live happily ever after until the truth of what happened at the end of Part I wedged a deeper and deeper chasm between them, and, most surprising, a concurrent story that caused an unexpected understanding to develop towards the game’s “villain.”
 Honestly I was genuinely shocked by how affected I felt by the parallels drawn between our two playable characters.